-This User Guide is an introduction to the gen4-uLCD-XXPT and the Workshop4 software IDE associated with it.
+This User Guide is an introduction to the uLCD-XXPTU and the WorkShop4 software IDE associated with it.
 This manual should be treated only as a useful starting point and not as a comprehensive reference document.
 Refer to Application Notes for a list of all the detailed reference documents.
 In this User Guide, we will briefly focus on the following topics:

-- Hardware and Software Requirements
+- · Hardware and Software Requirements

-- Connecting the Display Module to your PC
+- · Connecting the Display Module to your PC

-- · Getting Started with Simple Projects
+- · Getting Started with Simple Project

-- Projects using gen4-uLCD-XXPT

-- Application Notes
+- · Application Notes

-- · Reference Documents
+- Reference Documents

-The gen4-LCD-XXPT is part of the gen4 series of display modules designed and manufactured by 4D Systems.
-Depending on your purchase, the modules feature either a 2.4", 2.8", or 3.2" color TFT LCD display, with resistive or capacitive touch.
+The LCD-XXPTU is designed and manufactured by 4D Systems.
+The modules feature a (2.4" to 3.2") color TFT LCD display, with resistive touch.
 It is powered by the feature-rich 4D Systems Picaso graphics processor, which offers an array of functionality and options for the designer/integrator/user.
-Intelligent display modules are low-cost embedded solutions used in various applications in the medical, manufacturing, military, automotive, home automation, consumer electronics, and other industries.
+Intelligent display modules are embedded solutions used in various applications in manufacturing automotive, medical, home automation, consumer electronics, and other various industries.
 In fact, there are very few embedded designs on the market today that do not have a display.
 Even many consumer white goods and kitchen appliances incorporate some form of display.
 Buttons, rotary selectors, switches, and other input devices are being replaced by more colorful and easier-to-use touch screen displays in industrial machines, thermostats, drink dispensers, 3D printers, commercial applications - virtually any electronic application.
 For designers/users to be able to create and design a user interface for their applications that will run on 4D intelligent display modules, 4D Systems provides a free and user-friendly software IDE (Integrated Development Environment) called "Workshop4" or "WS4".
 This software IDE is discussed in more detail in the section "System Requirements".